-- Click the Study Advisor drop-down arrow from the Simulation tab.

-- Enter Thermal-Study 1 for the name of the Study.

-- Click Thermal for Type.

-- 3 Display the Study.

-- Click OK ✓ from the Study PropertyManager.
+- Click the Study Advisor drop-down arrow from the Simulation tab. - Click New Study .
+The Study PropertyManager is displayed. - Enter Thermal-Study 1 for the name of the Study. - Click Thermal 4 for Type. - 3 Display the Study. - Click OK ✓ from the Study PropertyManager.